 On September 19, 2005, we executed a contract with Starsem providing for Starsem to launch our eight spare satellites in two launches of four satellites each.
 The contract also provides for a compatibility and feasibility study and certain post-launch services.
 Currently, the launches are scheduled to occur in the first half of 2007.
 We and Starsem have the right to postpone and reschedule the launches.
-Prolonged delays could cause us to pay additional fees to Starsem if we postpone or allow us to defer payments if Starsem postpones a launch.
+Prolonged delays could cause us to pay additional fees to Starsem if we postpone.
+If Starsem postpones, we may be eligible to defer payments.
 Starsem is providing general liability insurance at no cost to us covering third party injuries caused by our activities or by Starsem and our respective associates at the launch site, and for any property loss or bodily injury caused by the launch vehicle, our satellites or any components for a limited period of time.
 As of June 30, 2006, we had incurred approximately \$47.5 million in obligations to Starsem under the contract.
 Full payment under the contract will be made in Euros by April 2007.
 We will be subject to interest charges at a bank base rate plus three percent for any late payments.
 If we do not cure non-payments after notice, Starsem may reschedule a launch and ultimately terminate the agreement.
 If Starsem terminates the agreement, Starsem may keep certain termination fee amounts.
 We have the right to terminate the agreement for any reason, but terminations not for cause are subject to a termination fee.
 We estimate that the total cost of completing, testing and launching our eight spare satellites (including launch insurance) will be approximately \$110.0 million, including payments to Starsem.

 Pursuant to a memorandum dated as of June 1, 2005, we agreed to provide supplemental incentive compensation to certain of our executive officers in the form of cash bonuses which, upon the fulfillment of certain conditions, may aggregate up to \$30.0 million.
+In 2005 we accrued \$1.9 million in compensation expense with respect to this plan.
 See "Management-Executive Incentive Compensation Plan."